johnboiles/esphome-hdmi-cec/README.md

 * The timing for receiving and parsing CEC messages depends on the timing with which `loop` is called and thus this is very sensitive to other things the microcontroller are doing that may delay the `loop` method getting called by > 0.1ms.
 In my testing it only works really reliably on an ESP8266 with WiFi disabled.
 This will be fixed by better use of interrupts in the HDMI-CEC driver.
 The ESP32 will probably work better as-is, though I haven't tried it yet.

+## TODO

+* Adapt or rewrite the CEC driver to be interrupt-driven.
+* Format Python and C++ code
+* Add GitHub action to test the build
+* Write tests?
+* Fritzing (or similar) connection diagram

 ## See Also

 * I originally prototyped something like this with a Raspberry Pi.
 [Here's my writeup](https://community.home-assistant.io/t/cec-volume-control-for-ir-devices-by-pretending-to-be-an-hdmi-arc-device/323047/7) on that.